-It is really handy to have it all together in one location.
+It is convenient to have it all together in one location.
 Whether or not that’s a basket is totally up to you.

 What is the point of a morning basket for your homeschool?

 There are a number of reasons you might want to do this in your homeschool.
 The first one is the fact that it can be a really efficient use of your school time.